 Connecting the Body and Mind with the Spirit of Aloha

-Students are given the tools that they need to be mindful of their thoughts, their emotions, their actions and their true potential.
-Her objective is to instill passion for learning and personal growth, while planting seeds that will reap a bountiful harvest of healthier people and a healthier world.
+Both cultural practices foster love, peace, kindness, gratitude, respect, and living in harmony with all of nature.
+Students are given the tools that they need to be mindful of their thoughts, emotions, and actions; and to recognize their true potential that resides within.
+Tiare's objective is to instill passion for learning and personal growth, while planting seeds that will reap a bountiful harvest of healthier people and a healthier world.

 Click image to view video